JanssenProject/jans/docs/admin/developer/agama/engine-config.md

 ## Engine availability

-By default the engine is enabled.
-It might be the case your administrator temporarily disabled Agama.
-Do the following to restore its availability:
+By default the engine is **disabled**.
+Do the following to enable it: <!--It might be the case your administrator temporarily disabled Agama.
+Do the following to restore its availability:-->

 - Enable Agama bridge script.
 You can find details on how to manage custom scripts in [this](../../config-guide/jans-cli/im/im-custom-scripts.md) page.
-Here, set property `enabled` to `true` and increase `revision` value by one
+There, set property `enabled` to `true` and increase `revision` value by one
 - Set `enabled` property in Agama configuration to `true`.
 This is the property listed above in this page